Guidelines

 import { useMouse } from '@vueuse/core'

-import { defineComponent, reactive } from 'vue-demi'
+import { defineComponent, reactive } from 'vue'

 export const UseMouse = defineComponent<MouseOptions>({